-Data management is a very lexically challenged discipline.
-A major part of that lexical challenge is the terms data, information, and knowledge.
+Data Management is a very lexically challenged discipline.
+A major part of that lexical challenge is the terms “data,” “information,” and “knowledge.”
 These three terms are often misused, abused, and used interchangeably to the point that their real meaning is often unclear.
-These three terms must be formally defined and consistently used to begin resolving the lexical challenge and creating a formal data management profession.
+These three terms must be formally defined – in order to create a data-information-knowledge cycle – and consistently used to begin resolving the lexical challenge and creating a formal Data Management profession.

 Data in context are individual facts that have meaning and can be readily understood.
 They are the raw facts wrapped with meaning, but they are not yet information.
 Datum in context is a single fact wrapped with meaning.

 Information is a set of data in context with relevance to one or more people at a point in time or for a period of time.
 Information is more than data in context – it must have relevance and a time frame.
 Information is considered to be singular.

 Knowledge is cognizance, cognition, the fact or condition of knowing something with familiarity gained through experience or association.
 It’s the acquaintance with or the understanding of something, the fact or condition of being aware of something, or apprehending truth or fact.
 Knowledge is information that has been retained with an understanding about the significance of that information.
 Knowledge includes something gained by experience, study, familiarity, association, awareness, and/or comprehension.

 Knowledge can be either tacit or explicit.
 Tacit knowledge, also known as implicit knowledge, is the knowledge that a person retains in their mind.
 It’s relatively hard to transfer to others and to disseminate widely.
 Explicit knowledge, also known as formal knowledge, is knowledge that has been codified and stored in various media, such as books, magazines, tapes, presentations, and so on, and is held for mankind, such as in a reference library or on the web.
 It is readily transferable to other media and capable of being readily disseminated.